-- (1) If a data holder receives a consumer data request from an accredited person on behalf of a CDR consumer, the data holder must, in the circumstances specified in a sector Schedule, ensure that it provides the CDR consumer with an online service that: - (a) can be used by the CDR consumer to manage authorisations to disclose CDR data in response to consumer data requests; and - (b) contains the details of each authorisation to disclose CDR data specified in subrule (3); and - (ba) contains any information in the data standards that is specified as information for the purposes of this rule; and - (bb) contains any information on the Register of Accredited Persons that is specified as information for the purposes of this rule; and - (c) has a functionality that: - (i) allows for withdrawal, at any time, of authorisations to disclose CDR data; and
+- (1) If a data holder receives a consumer data request from an accredited person on behalf of a CDR consumer, the data holder must, in the circumstances specified in a sector Schedule, ensure that it provides the CDR consumer with an online service that: - (a) can be used by the CDR consumer to manage authorisations to disclose CDR data in response to consumer data requests; and - (b) contains the details of each authorisation to disclose CDR data specified in subrule (3); and

-- (ii) is simple and straightforward to use; and - (iii) is no more complicated to use than the process for giving the authorisation to disclose CDR data; and - (iv) is prominently displayed; and - (v) as part of the withdrawal process, displays a message relating to the consequences of the withdrawal in accordance with the data standards; and - (d) contains any other details, and has any other functionality, required by a provision of these rules. - Note 1: This subrule is a civil penalty provision (see rule 9.8). - Note 2: The circumstances are specified in the following provisions of the sector Schedules: - for the banking and non-bank lenders sectors-banking sector-clause 2.3 of Schedule 3; - for the energy sector-clause 2.3 of Schedule 4. - (2) Such a service is the data holder's consumer dashboard for that consumer.
+- (ba) contains any information in the data standards that is specified as information for the purposes of this rule; and - (bb) contains any information on the Register of Accredited Persons that is specified as information for the purposes of this rule; and - (c) allows the CDR consumer, at any time, to withdraw a current authorisation; and - (d) as part of the process of withdrawing an authorisation, displays a message, in accordance with the data standards, about the consequences of proceeding with withdrawing an authorisation; and - (e) is simple and straightforward to use; and - (f) is prominently displayed and readily accessible to the CDR consumer; and - (g) is no more complicated to use than the process for giving the authorisation to disclose CDR data; and - (h) contains any other details, and does anything else, required by these rules. - (c) has a functionality that: - (i) allows for withdrawal, at any time, of authorisations to disclose CDR data; and - (ii) is simple and straightforward to use; and - (iii) is no more complicated to use than the process for giving the authorisation to disclose CDR data; and - (iv) is prominently displayed; and - (v) as part of the withdrawal process, displays a message relating to the consequences of the withdrawal in accordance with the data standards; and - (d) contains any other details, and has any other functionality, required by a provision of these rules. - Note 1: This subrule is a civil penalty provision (see rule 9.8). - Note 2: The circumstances are specified in the following provisions of the sector Schedules: - for the banking sector-clause 2.3 of Schedule 3; - for the energy sector-clause 2.3 of Schedule 4. - (2) Such a service is the data holder's consumer dashboard for that consumer.